Piolintech123/WRO2026-FE-PiolinTech/code/round1/r1_exp.md

 Motor A Movement
 ```

-The simplicity of this architecture made it useful for testing the earliest relationship between floor markings, steering, and course progression.
+The simplicity of this architecture is intentional: the current program bases its course progression primarily on floor events, steering actions, and the internal event counter.

 ---